nshimiyejm/buja-food-api/README.md

     ##### `startproject` - starts a django project named `app` with the default built in configuration in the current working directory
     e.g.: docker-compose run app sh -c "django-admin.py startproject app ."

+2. Run the UNIT test configured in the application - `docker-compose run app sh -c "python manage.py test"`

+#### Create a Core application that will maintain all shared modules

+Run the command - `docker-compose run app sh -c "python manage.py startapp core"` The core application will manage:
+- migrations
+- database

 ### Continous integration
 - Travis-CI used on the github project
 - Automate tests and chechs when a new functionality is added and the application is pushed to GitHub